arnabgcp/bookstore-springboot/README.md

 $ gcloud builds list --limit=5
 ```

-During the build Cloud Build will install the sample app's dependencies, execute the tests, build a docker image,
+During the build Cloud Build will install the Bookstore app's dependencies, execute the tests, build a docker image,
 push it to the GCR registry then create a deployment on the GKE cluster.

 ## Viewing the Deployment